kg-construct/rml-io/spec/section/source-vocabulary.md

 of a data source.
 The reference formulation must be specified in the case of databases, CSV, TSV, XML, and JSON data sources.
-By default `rml:SQL2008` for databases, `ql:CSV` for CSV and TSV data sources.
+By default `rml:SQL2008` for databases, `rml:CSV` for CSV and TSV data sources.
 XPath for XML and JSONPath for JSON and JSONL data sources.

 The following properties MAY be specified in a Logical Source: